 EI-ISAC provides an election-focused cyber defense suite, including sector-specific threat intelligence products, incident response, threat and vulnerability monitoring, cybersecurity awareness and training products, and tools for implementing election security best practices.

 The EI-ISAC also works closely with organizations such as the National Council of ISACS, the National Association of Secretaries of State, the National Association of State Election Directors, the Election Center, and the International Association of Government Officials to build trusted relationships to enhance the national cybersecurity posture.

-Smith, a Tennessee State Certified Election Administrator, has served as the Assistant Administrator in Wilson County since 2011.
+Smith, a Tennessee State Certified Election Administrator, was appointed Administrator in 2022.
+She served as the Assistant Administrator in Wilson County since 2011.
 Prior to coming to Wilson County, she served as the Administrator and election commissioner in Macon County.
-Smith earned the Certified Public Administrator designation from the University of Tennessee County Technical Service in 2013.
-Smith is a member of the Bipartisan Policy Center Task Force on Elections and participates in election seminars as a presenter and learner each year.
+Smith earned the Certified Public Administrator designation from the University of Tennessee County Technical Service in 2013 and earned her CERA designation from The Election Center in 2020.
+Smith is a member of the Bipartisan Policy Center Task Force on Elections and participates in state election seminars as a presenter and learner each year.